Yews to Eucalypts

 Not surprisingly Edward was found guilty and sentenced to be transported to the colonies for seven years.

 By the 21st April 1819 Edward was firmly ensconced on the convict ship the John Barry and on his way to Australia.
-The John Barry arrived in Sydney on Sunday the 26th December 1819.
+The John Barry arrived in Sydney on Sunday the 26th September 1819.
+A voyage of 149 days with remarkably no deaths during the voyage.

 Edwards physical description was given as : Height Five feet and four inches, hair brown, eyes hazel and a fair to ivory complexion.
 In later records Edward would be recorded as being of a slender build and having a sallow complexion.
 (Life must have caught up with him by that stage).